Presidential Internship in Higher Education Leadership Program

 Sinndy is a junior pursuing an Honors degree in Political Science and Sociology.
 She was born in Chiquimula, Guatemala, and grew up in West Valley City, Utah.
 Sinndy completed a Hinckley internship in Washington, D.C. at Ibarra Strategy Group.
 She is also very involved on the U campus with the Beacon Leader (first-generation college student program), Involvement Ambassador, and Somos Dreamers where she helps provide pathways for undocumented students to pursue higher education.
 Upon graduation, Sinndy plans to attend law school to become an immigration or civil rights attorney so that she can use her education to advocate for underserved and undocumented populations.

 Courtney H. McBeth, Ed.D.

-Dr. Courtney H. McBeth, special assistant to the president, directs the Presidential Internship in Higher Education Leadership Program, as well as other campus-wide higher education innovation projects.
-Courtney is the project director for the American Dream Ideas Challenge, a community innovation challenge that seeks to improve economic mobility and strengthen Utah’s middle class.
-She also leads the development and implementation of the Invest in U income share agreement program, which provides additional funding for students to pay today’s tuition with tomorrow’s earnings.
+Dr. Courtney H. McBeth, special assistant to the president, directs the Presidential Internship in Higher Education Leadership Program, as well as other campus-wide higher education innovation projects, such as the new "Invest in U" income share agreement program.
+Courtney is the executive director of the American Dream Ideas Challenge, a community innovation challenge that seeks to improve economic mobility and strengthen Utah’s middle class.
 Courtney is an adjunct professor in the Eccles School of Business and teaches social entrepreneurship and innovation.
-Courtney played women’s soccer, was a presidential intern for President Bernie Machen, and received her bachelors and master’s degrees from the University of Utah.
-She earned a doctorate in higher education management from the University of Pennsylvania and her research focuses on social innovation in higher education.
+During her undergraduate and master's degrees at the U, Courtney was a presidential intern for President Bernie Machen and played on the U's women’s soccer.
+She earned a doctorate in higher education management from the University of Pennsylvania.
 Courtney and her husband, Mitch, have three boys and are enthusiastic University of Utah fans.